 ISO 14224 is titled “Petroleum, petrochemical and natural gas industries -- Collection and exchange of reliability and maintenance data for equipment”.
 It provides a comprehensive basis for the collection of Reliability and Maintenance (RM) data in a standard format for equipment in all facilities and operations within the petroleum, natural gas and petrochemical industries during the operational life cycle of equipment.

 ISO 15926 is titled: "Industrial automation systems and integration—Integration of life-cycle data for process plants including oil and gas production facilities".
 It specifies a conceptual data model for computer representation of technical information about process plants.

+ISO 8601-1 2019 is titled: “Date and time — Representations for information interchange — Part 1: Basic rules “.
+It specifies a standard date format of YYYY-MM-DD.

 CFIHOS Reference Data Library (RDL)